antznin/des-cracker/REPORT.md

 Then we have made several tests divided in two processes:
  1. In the first process :
-   * we test the signal sresetn by forcing it to zero for 10 clock cycles
+    * we test the signal `sresetn` by forcing it to zero for 10 clock cycles
     * then, we test the machines by setting a value to the `k0` flags at random time thus it should make the state machine change its state
     * finally, we test if the cracking machines are able to find the secret key and we make the process stop
- 1. concurrently in the second process : we design another process which will simulate the key requests.
-It will requests periodically the last of the computed keys as we would do to track the progress of the cracking
+ 1. Concurrently, in the second process : we design another process which will simulate the key requests.
+It will requests periodically the last of the computed keys as we would do to track the progress of the cracking.

 #### The AXI Lite wrapper